He Refused to Ask His Future Father-in-Law for Permission to Marry His Daughter, and She Was Not Happy

-Although traditions are cherished by many, it can be argued that not all traditions hold the same level of significance for everyone.
+Old family traditions are cherished by many, but it can be argued that not all traditions hold the same level of importance for everyone.

 A time-honored tradition involves requesting a father’s permission to marry his daughter.